Cutting Board Care

 Wash and dry your wood cutting board well

-Cleaning your cutting board after each use is crucial, especially if it has been exposed to vegetable and meat juices.
+Cutting board care starts with cleaning your cutting board after each use, especially if it has been exposed to vegetable and meat juices.
 It’s important not to clean it in the dishwasher or submerge it in water, as excessive moisture can penetrate the wood and hinder the drying process.
 This can result in mold development or cause the board to split.
 To clean, simply use a plastic spatula to remove any leftovers, then gently wash the surface with a sponge, warm water, and a bit of soap.

 Air dry it on its side standing up.